Overview of Files and Subroutines

 for mapping file pointer to file names and lock expiration times.
 Uses the

-NAME & _nameb structures defined in ppclient.h in a
+structures defined in ppclient.h

 similar manner to the handling of open file pointers in [21, Ch.8].